-The cultivation of soy and other legumes like peas and field beans contributes to diverse and sustainable agriculture in Europe, argues Association.
+The cultivation of soy and other legumes like peas and field beans contributes to diverse and sustainable agriculture in Europe, argues that association.
 It claims that by including soy in the crop rotation, farmers reduce the risk of plant diseases occurring, leading to a reduced need for pesticides.
 Soy binds nitrogen in the soil, which also reduces the use of fertilizers, it says.

 Switzerland signs up to European Soy Declaration

 Meanwhile, Switzerland has become the 19th country to sign the European Soy Declaration.
 It did so late last month.